 Here any information given to customers must be correct and match properly irrespective of all the channels.
-If it does not happen, then there is no point of consolidating all the channels together.
+If it does not happen, then there is no point in consolidating all the channels together.

 4. Offer only those channels which you can handle efficiently

 For example, email and live chat support are much easier to handle.
-So, initially you can start with those only.
-Compared to these two, phone support is much more complex as it requires huge manpower to handle call volume and dedicated IVR system.
+So, initially, you can start with those only.
+Compared to these two, phone support is much more complex as it requires huge manpower to handle call volume and a dedicated IVR system.

 [Tweet “67% of consumers use web self-service knowledge to find answers to their questions.”]

-You should try to find out the mostly used channels and common flaws.
-If customers discuss about the problems associated with any of your support channels, work harder to solve those issues ASAP.
+You should try to find out the most used channels and common flaws.
+If customers discuss the problems associated with any of your support channels, work harder to solve those issues ASAP.

 6. Don’t confine your support agent to a single channel

 Let all the agents of your support team switch between different channels from time to time.
-Supporting customers through only one channel will become monotonous for the team and gradually they will be tired and loose the enthusiasm.
+Supporting customers through only one channel will become monotonous for the team and gradually they will be tired and lose enthusiasm.

 For example, if one agent constantly provides support over the phone, the monotony of doing the same job will harm his effectiveness.
 On the other hand, if he switches between different channels after a certain time, he will learn to provide support in multiple ways, at the same time will be more flexible and efficient.